undergrad-partner-school

 Overall, The University of Kansas offers a vibrant academic community that fosters critical thinking, creativity, and intellectual growth.
 It provides students with a rich and fulfilling college experience, offering a wide range of resources, support services, and extracurricular activities.
 With its strong emphasis on research and commitment to excellence, KU prepares students for successful careers and lifelong learning in a rapidly changing world.

-Located in Lawrence, KS and set in a suburban environment, The University of Kansas is a public university.
-Its campus spans 1,000 acres.
-This institution follows a semester-based calendar.
-It has an acceptance rate of 87%.
-The freshman retention rate at The University of Kansas is 85% and the six-year graduation rate is 67%.
+The University of Kansas is a public comprehensive higher education institution located in Lawrence, KS.
+This school follows a semester-based calendar.
+It has an acceptance rate of 93%.
+The freshman retention rate at The University of Kansas is 86% and the six-year graduation rate is 69%.

 Quick Facts